Batmanabcdefg/AbaqusTraining/00_Lesson/readme.md

 ## Batch files

-You may also batch your job if you put this command in a batch file:
+You may also batch your job if you put this command in a batch file (e.g., run_all.bat):

 	call abaqus job=XXXX cpus=N interactive